jstout211/datalad_examples/README.md

 ```

 ## Upload to a git server (NOT GITHUB)
-datalad siblings-create  #See the instructions on datalad website
+datalad siblings-create -s <NAME>  <Address to MEG SERVER/Folder> #See the instructions on datalad website
+datalad push --to <NAME>

 ## Remove datalad tracking
 ```